mrc2256/alpha_trader/docs/MANUAL_DEPENDENCIES.md

 # Manual Dependency Setup for alpha_trader (No Maven/Homebrew)

+## Java
+- Download and extract a portable JDK 17 (e.g. from https://adoptium.net/) if not already installed.
+No admin/sudo required.
+- Set JAVA_HOME and add to PATH if needed.

+## Java JARs
 Place the following JARs in the lib/ directory at project root:

 - sqlite-jdbc-3.45.0.0.jar (https://repo1.maven.org/maven2/org/xerial/sqlite-jdbc/3.45.0.0/)